 So what may look like “just a 45-minute drive” may end up taking twice as long and involve a number of convoluted steps along the way.
 We lost track of how many times we said to ourselves “we were really dumb” because we were really dumb thinking that was a good idea.
 It is not a good idea in the slightest and the cancelation was truly a blessing in disguise.

 Depending on how much you value any of these points, the premiums for rentals in Telluride start looking pretty good (from a gas and time perspective alone we can safely say the premium of our rental paid itself off, but we did get lucky on price).
 From there, words cannot begin to describe how much we enjoyed our bed being a five-minute walk from our first NightGrass show at 2 am, and that is an intangible we can't even begin to apply a dollar amount to.

 The point is you simply shouldn't drive into Telluride for the bluegrass festival each day.
 The furthest away any rational person should stay is within Mountain Village itself, if only because you just have a short walk and cable car ride to get to your room each night.
 If you have to be in a vehicle at any point in time you're simply going to have a bad experience.
 We can't, under any circumstances, recommend doing this.
 So either camp or spend the insane premium to stay in town.
 Just don't even consider other options.

-How to Plan for Telluride Bluegrass Festival Rope Drop
+How to Plan for Telluride Bluegrass Festival Tarp Run

-Oh rope drop, you are an iconic moment of the Telluride Bluegrass Festival.
+Oh tarp run, you are an iconic moment of the Telluride Bluegrass Festival.

-As you would expect, rope drop is when the gates of Telluride open for patrons to run and claim their spot within the park.
+As you would expect, the tarp run is when the gates of Telluride open for patrons to run and claim their spot within the park.
 As the rules state that once your tarp is down it is your space for the day (and that day only), you can imagine that being one of the first inside Town Park is highly sought after.